skordas/ci-watcher-scheduler/README.md

 ## Need to decide
 - Default trigger? - Jenkins or by user?
 - Range of date? - one date at once and if needed loop in jenkins, or everything managed by scheduler?
+- Holidays - Take from spreadsheet or from calendar?